davidgiven/cpm65/README.md

 bytecode compiler and interpreter, which is © 1978-2021 Niklaus Wirth, Mark Rustad and Hans Otten and is available under the terms of the MIT license.
 See `third_party/pascal-m/LICENSE` for the full text.

+`third_party/fck` constains a hackup up copy of the Fuzix Compiler Kit, which is a mixture of GPLv3 and Artistic licenses.
+See `third_party/fck/README.md` for further information.